yosefk/checkedthreads/README.md

 **configure** is a Python script producing a single output, **include/checkedthreads_config.h**.
 You can edit this file manually; all it has is #defines telling which of the optional features are enabled.
-Note that the build system *checks what's #defined in config.h* and this affects compiler flags, etc.
+Note that make then *checks what's #defined in config.h* and adjusts compiler flags, etc.

 * **#define CT_CXX11** - enable C++11 (the C++ parts of the code are compiled with -std=c++0x).
 * **#define CT_OPENMP** - enable OpenMP (code is compiled with -fopenmp).
 * **#define CT_TBB** - enable TBB.
 * **#define CT_PTHREAD** - enable pthreads (code is compiled with -pthread).

-./configure enables each of these features if it auto-detects that it's supported on your machine;
+./configure enables each of these features if it auto-detects that it's supported on your machine.
-you might then want to disable some features even though they're supported on that machine.
+You might then want to disable some features (even though they're supported on your machine).

 At this point, you can build the libraries with **make build**, but plain **make** won't work yet because things must be manually configured to build the Valgrind tool.
 To do that, edit **defaults.mk** and